-Neither Eker nor I are trying to condescend or pick at anyone personally.
+Neither Eker nor I am trying to condescend or pick at anyone personally.
 I have some friends who are poor, as I’m sure he did too.
 The focus shouldn’t be on what you don’t have, but what you can be.
-The struggle comes with great reward.
+The struggle comes with great rewards.

 5 Wealth Files of Secrets of the Millionaire Mind (Part 2)

 1. Rich people believe “I create my life.”
 Poor people believe “Life happens to me.”

 If your aim is to become successful via affiliate marketing, then you must start with the belief that you can do it.
 You must absolutely and whole-heartedly believe that you control the outcome.
 It’s not the luck of the draw like poor people rely on lottery tickets.
 It’s not someone else’s fault.
 It’s up to you.

 If your conversion rate experiences some setbacks, for example, don’t fall into the poor-person mentality of playing the role of the victim.
 Both Eker and I have little tolerance for the “poor me” mentality.
 As he describes, it’s a perfect mechanism for keeping poor people poor.
 When you use those words, you attract negative energy.
 As Eker states, you become a “crap magnet!”